AYP 200-hour Yoga Teacher Training Course, Koh Tao, Thailand

 A £300 non-refundable deposit is required to secure your place on the course.
 The balance will then be due two-months before the course starts.

 If you are sharing a tent and coming on you own, you will be sharing with people of the same gender.

 The luxury tents are already set up with beds, electricity, lights and air conditioning.

 There will be a maximum of 21 people on this course.

 Yes, upon successful completion of the course, you will become qualified as a yoga teacher.
 AYP (Advanced Yoga Practices) is registered as a Teacher Training School with the Yoga Alliance (YA).
 This means that the training we provide to teachers, meets their standards of training provision.

 Once qualified you will be eligible to register as a yoga teacher with the Yoga Alliance.
 You will qualify to register as an RYT 200 (Registered Yoga Teacher who has completed 200 hours of training).

 The Yoga Alliance is an internationally recognised registration body.

 Many Yoga Teacher Training Courses only train teachers to teach asana (posture) practice, which is just one of the eight limbs of yoga.
 On this course, as well as learning how to teach asana practice, teachers will be trained to teach Spinal Breathing Pranayama, Deep Meditation, Samyama practice and the mudras and bandhas.
 The course will cover the teaching of all eight limbs of yoga and will be full-scope.

 Assessment is carried out through class participation and with a final written exam.
-Class participation needs to be at least 90%.
 The written examination will be based on the course curriculum.